-x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+x ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2017 OR o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period fromto Commission file num ber: 814-01035 NEWTEK BUSINESS SEDVICES CODD (Exact name of registrant as Manuland 4C 27EE100 Maryland (State or other jurisdiction of incorporation or organization) 46-3755188 (I.R.S.
-Employer Identification No.) 1981 Marcus Avenue, Suite 130, Lake Success, New York (Address of principal executive offices) 11042 (Zip Code) Registrant's telephone number, inclu ding area code: (212) 356-9500 Securities Registered Pursuant t o Section 12(b) of the Act: Name of Each Exchange Title of Each Class on Which Registered Common Stock, par value \$0.02 per share Nasdaq Global Market 7.50% Notes due 2022 Nasdaq Global Market 7.00% Notes due 2021 Nasdaq Global Market Securities Registered Pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined d in Rule 405 of the Securities Act.
-Yes $\Box$ No x Indicate by check mark if the registrant is not required to file reports pursuant to So ection 13 or Section 15(d) of the Act.
-Yes $\Box$ No x Indicate by check mark whether the registrant: (1) has filed all reports required to be during the past 12 months (or for such shorter period that the registrant was require for the past 90 days.
-Yes $x$ No $\Box$ Indicate by check mark whether the registrant has submitted electronically and posted submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 that the registrant was required to submit and post such files).
-Yes $\Box$ No $\Box$
+For the fiscal year ended December 31, 2017

+OR

+For the transition period from to

+Commission file number: 814-01035

+NEWTEK BUSINESS SERVICES CORP.

+(Exact name of registrant as specified in its charter)

+Maryland (State or other jurisdiction of incorporation or organization) 46-3755188 (I.R.S.
+Employer Identification No.)

+1981 Marcus Avenue, Suite 130, Lake Success, New York (Address of principal executive offices) 11042 (Zip Code)

+Registrant's telephone number, including area code: (212) 356-9500

+Securities Registered Pursuant to Section 12(b) of the Act:

+Title of Each Class

+Common Stock, par value \$0.02 per share 7.50% Notes due 2022 7.00% Notes due 2021 Name of Each Exchange on Which Registered

+Nasdaq Global Market Nasdaq Global Market Nasdaq Global Market

+Securities Registered Pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No x

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No x

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. x